andreabonvini/Notes/Advanced_Signals/Questions.md

   Instead in the first case we would have that not *all* the information goes to $Z$, but part of it goes to $Y$, so if we include the variable $X$ in the model we'd see that the prediction of $Y$ would be improved. (so considering $Z$ as the "noise" $W$ of before we'd observe a decrease in the variance of $Z$).

+  Another instance in which conditional Granger causality is valuable is when a single source drives two outputs with different time-delay.
+A bivariate analysis, but not  a multivariable analysis, would falsely infer a causal connection from the output with the shorter delay to the output with the longer delay. if $X$ is causing $Z$ and $Z$ is causing $Y$, there will be a longer delay between the information of $X$ reflected in $Y$; that delay is the key for the model to give all the variance to $Z$, because $Z$ will be predicted by $X$ earlier than $Y$ .

   We'll see later on that every *arrow* can be expressed as a *transfer function*.

   By the way *Granger causality* has some limitations since it makes two important assumptions about the data: